1. What is eCom Foundations?

 At least, how it's been presented by the majority of courses is no longer valid.

-There are too many market players with the resources and fulfillment channels to capitalize and do it 100 times better.
+Coupled with there being too many big players with the resources and fulfillment channels to capitalize and do it 100 times better.

-Speaking of which, most dropshippers rely on impulse buys.
+Speaking of which, most dropshippers rely on customers making impulse purchases.

 You either have to find something people can't buy elsewhere or create such an irresistible offer that hit that that buy now button.

 And then hope they don't change their minds enough to request a refund.

 13. Do Project Verum's Students Actually Make Money?

 Some probably do but whether it's a worthwhile amount for the time and effort is anyone's guess.